 Now more than ever we’re taking real steps to take care of our people and our guests–it’s the Chipotle thing to do.

-Guests are separated by 6 feet using line markers in the restaurant.
+Guests are separated by 6 feet using line markers in the restaurant and by limiting Dining Room capacity.

 Individuals directly affected by COVID-19 may receive pay equal to their upcoming 2-week schedule or average hours worked.